Dialog-IF/aamachine/readme.txt

 	to the specification.

-	* The second part changes when there are backwards-compatible changes to the specification (i.e. a 0.2 interpreter must be able to run any 0.1 story).
+	* The second part changes when there are backwards-compatible changes to the specification (i.e. a 0.3 interpreter must be able to run any 0.1 story), or when errors are corrected in the specification document.

 	* The third part is incremented when the tools are improved without changing the specification.